vikramsesh/Photobox/README.md

-The program helps set camera parameters, capture images and store them.
-It is also capable of attaching the images captured to the email ID mentioned.
-Created for Image Processing Applications.

 $sudo apt-get install --reinstall pcmanfm
-# Project Title

-One Paragraph of project description goes here
+#PhotoBox fixture

+The program helps users control the capture images and removes the guesswork of the camera settings for specific food loads used.
+It was designed to keep the camera settings and the file naming metrics consistent across multiple fixtures.
+It also removes the tedious process of sharing the images with multiple users by sending the image to the user's email address once the image is captured.
+This was implemented to aid personel with minimum technical knowledge about programming or camera operations.

 ## Getting Started